sunil-sfdc/Basic-Calculator/README.md

 # Basic-Calculator
-Only for basic calculation purposes.
-(Lightning Web Component)
+Only for basic calculation purposes (Lightning Web Component).
+You can easily perform addition, multiplication, subtraction and division action and track previous results too.

 # Download The Components
 In this module, you use Visual Studio Code (VS Code) to edit code.
 Open VS Code and clone this GitHub repo.